The Best Amex Hilton Honors Credit Card Strategy

 Thus, the logical next step is to look south of the border where our American counterparts have many more opportunities to earn points in other hotel loyalty programs, including Hilton Honors and World of Hyatt.

 The Hilton Honors program is the most prominent hotel loyalty program in the US credit card market, and logically, is the easiest hotel program to earn a large number of points in.
 Simply put, if you are serious about saving money on your hotel stays, the Hilton Honors program is absolutely one you should be paying attention to.
+Not to mention, it is easy to combine Hilton Honors points with another member, making the path to your next hotel redemption that much quicker.

 As mentioned, all of the cards listed below in this article are for United States American Express cardholders.
 However, Canadians can gain access to these cards by holding an Individual Tax Identification Number (ITIN); click here to learn about ITINs and click here to learn more about getting US credit cards as a Canadian.